 Salesforce NPSP comes with a bunch of standard reports that you can run like LYBUNT and SYBUNT reports.

-Let you look at this data you will need to decide how to re-engage folks.
-When you reach out you can note some of these absent “hey, it’s been a while.
-We can’t wait to tell you about our progress”.
+When you look at this data you will need to decide how to re-engage folks.
+When you reach out you can note some of those who are absent, “Hey, it’s been a while.
+We can’t wait to tell you about our progress.”